 The board may revise a disallowed course in order to meet the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures (PDF).

 BAA courses do not include modified or remedial courses.
 BAA courses must not have a significant overlap of content with Ministry of Education authorized courses.
 The exception to this is for Art Education or Applied Design, Skills and Technologies courses only when they are developed using the 2018 curriculum standards, as found on the BC's Curriculum website.

 Boards of education and independent school authorities are required to submit a BAA Course Form for new courses electronically to the Ministry at EDUC.GradStandards@gov.bc.ca.
 Boards and school authorities must retain the full BAA Framework for review by the Ministry when requested.
 Independent school authorities and offshore school authorities must retain the full Framework for review during inspections and for review by other Ministry staff when requested

 Course developers may use the Board or Authority Authorized Course Framework Template in the Board/Authority Authorized Courses: Requirements and Procedures (PDF) or the district format or template, provided that it meets the BAA Requirements and Procedures.

-In cooperation with the Educational Resource Acquisition Consortium (ERAC), a searchable BAA Sharing Platform has been created.
+In cooperation with the Focused Education Resource Services, a searchable BAA Sharing Platform has been created.
 Boards/Authorities can volunteer to share their BAA frameworks on the platform.
 Districts or schools accessing BAA courses on this platform will need to seek approval from their board/authority to deliver the courses locally, as per BAA policy.